 Do you dream of distinguishing yourself as a high-performer?
 There’s good news.
 Yes, some people naturally work at an Elon Musk-level of intensity.
 But there’s plenty of evidence that anyone can develop and automate high performance with the right habits.
 Specifically, ones that help you maximize personal productivity at work.

 For instance, Lifehack reports in “9 Characteristics of High Performers” that the top-performing are up to 400 percent more productive than the average worker.
 How do they do it?
-Through behaviors as basic as asking for feedback, taking an active role in developing new skills, and nicely saying no.
+Through behaviors as basic as:

-None of those habits or behaviors is complicated, but all are critical to maximizing productivity at work.
+None of those habits or behaviors is complicated.
+All are critical to maximizing productivity at work, though.

 How to Maximize Productivity at Work

-Need some tips on how to increase productivity at work?
-We asked these founders to share some of their best strategies for doing just that.
+Want more tips on how to increase productivity at work?
+We asked 13 company founders to share some of their best strategies for doing just that.
 All are easy to implement.
-Like learning any new skill, though, consistency is critical.
+Like learning any new skill, though, consistency is key.